The three most commonly asked questions I get asked as a professional food blogger:

-Make easy layered rustic potatoes in a cast iron skillet for the perfect brunch or dinner side dish, that’s both vegetarian and gluten free!
+Make easy layered cast iron skillet potatoes for the perfect brunch or dinner side dish, that’s both vegetarian and gluten free!

-Hi guys, it’s Whitney here, updating this now classic blog recipe for Cast Iron Skillet Rustic Potatoes!
+Hi guys, it’s Whitney here, updating this now classic blog recipe for Cast Iron Skillet Potatoes!

-I originally introduced this dish in the summer of 2012 before I owned a cast iron skillet and while I was visiting my parents in Oklahoma.
+I originally introduced this dish in the summer of 2012 before I owned a cast iron skillet, while I was visiting my parents in Oklahoma.
 I started playing around with my Dad’s cast iron skillets and creating new recipes like this one for the, then very young, blog!

 My last night in Oklahoma I decided to make one of my families favorites, pizza!
 The result was a thick and delicious deep dish pizza with one amazing sauce!

 Start by combining the yeast and water in a large bowl.
 Allow to sit for 5 minutes or until the mixture bubbles.